Cyriaque Lamar

 “I too enjoy wild hyperbole,” said the n’arbiter.
 “But I’m somewhat concerned we’ve descended into disinformation.”

-Xoz stopped imitating orca meat, and turned back into himself.
+Xoz stopped imitating bear parts, and turned back into himself.

 “Lina,” he said.
 “Do orcas still exist?”

-“Maybe some clones, deep warehoused.
+“Maybe some clones, warehoused.
 They’ve likely succumbed to psychosis.”

 “So, they’re extinct, yeah?”